Bipolar II disorder: Relapse

-Bipolar disorder is often a lifelong condition, and patients should be followed up regularly for relapse prevention.
+Bipolar disorder is a lifelong condition, and patients should be followed up regularly for relapse prevention.
 Although BP-II is thought to be less severe than BP-I in regard to symptom intensity, BP-II is associated with higher frequencies of rapid cycling and depressive episodes.
 In the case of a relapse, patients may experience new onset sleep disturbance, racing thoughts and/or speech, anxiety, irritability, and increase in emotional intensity.
 Family and/or friends may notice that patients are arguing more frequently with them, spending more money than usual, are increasing their binging on food, drugs, or alcohol, and may suddenly start taking on many projects at once.
 These symptoms often occur and are considered early warning signs.

 Psychosocial factors in a person's life can trigger a relapse in patients with BP-II.
 These include stressful life events, criticism from peers or relatives, and a disrupted circadian rhythm.
 In addition, the addition of antidepressant medications can trigger a hypomanic episode.

 Comorbid conditions

 Comorbid conditions are extremely common in individuals with BP-II.
 In fact, individuals are twice as likely to present a comorbid disorder than not.
-These include anxiety, eating, personality (cluster B), and substance use disorders.
+These include anxiety, autism, eating, personality (cluster B), and substance use disorders.
 For BP-II, the most conservative estimate of lifetime prevalence of alcohol or other substance use disorders is 20%.
 In patients with comorbid substance use disorder and BP-II, episodes have a longer duration and treatment compliance decreases.
 Preliminary studies suggest that comorbid substance use is also linked to increased risk of suicidality.

 Diagnosis

 BP-II is diagnosed according to the criteria established in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-In addition, alternative diagnostic criteria is established in the World Health Organization's International Classification of Diseases-10th Revision (ICD-10).
+In addition, alternative diagnostic criteria is established in the World Health Organization's International Classification of Diseases-11th Revision (ICD-11)].
 The diagnostic criteria are established from self-reported experiences from patients or their family members, the psychiatric assessment, and the mental status examination.
 In addition, Screening instruments like the Mood Disorders Questionnaire are helpful tools in determining a patient's status on the bipolar spectrum.
 In addition, certain features have been shown to increase the chances that depressed patients have a bipolar disorder, including atypical symptoms of depression like hypersomnia and hyperphagia, a family history of bipolar disorder, medication-induced hypomania, recurrent or psychotic depression, antidepressant refractory depression, and early or postpartum depression.